slms4redd/chef-slms-portal/README.md

 ### Forward ports

-Currently only port 80 in the VM is forwarded to port 4567 on the hosting machine.
+Currently only port 80 in the VM is forwarded to port 4567 on the host OS.

 ``config.vm.forward_port 80, 4567`` in ``Vagrantfile``